Ajit George: Shanti Bhavan Children's Project

-As of 2022, George oversees all domestic and international fundraising, volunteer and teacher recruitment, media relations, strategic partnerships, and the mentorship program at Shanti Bhavan Children's Project.
-He commutes between the United States and India multiple times per year, spending three to four months at the school working with Shanti Bhavan students and the surrounding impoverished communities.

 Writing and game design

-George is the creator, project co-lead, and writer for Journeys through the Radiant Citadel (2022), the “first anthology of D&D adventures to be written entirely by Black and brown authors".
-He was previously a contributing writer on another Dungeons & Dragons sourcebook, Van Richten's Guide to Ravenloft (2021).
+George returned to the world of role-playing games, and found that little had changed in the field since his childhood, with almost no creative representation by people of color.
+After working as a contributing writer on Van Richten's Guide to Ravenloft (2021), George approached several publishing companies about increasing creative diversity.
+George and F. Wesley Schneider became co-lead designers and writers for Journeys through the Radiant Citadel (2022), the first official "anthology of D&D adventures to be written entirely by Black and brown authors" published by Wizards of the Coast, including an adventure by Mimi Mondal.
 The committee of the Diana Jones Award in 2022 highlighted that George "has been the first writer of Indian origin to write Indian-inspired material for a number of games, including Dungeons & Dragon's Van Richten’s Guide to Ravenloft".
-Journeys through the Radiant Citadel was nominated for the Nebula Award for Best Game Writing in March 2023.
+Journeys through the Radiant Citadel was nominated for the 2023 Nebula Award for Best Game Writing, the Diana Jones Award for Excellence in Gaming, and ENNIE Awards for Best Adventure and Best Product.